Who We Are

 Headley brings more than 20 years of banking experience to her role as Vice President of ACE.
 Headley directed the ACE lending team as Chief Lending Officer from 2007 to 2016.
-Her natural sales ability and passion for ACE’s mission has led the organization to deploy over $56 million to more than 850 small businesses, creating or saving more than 7,300 jobs.
+Her natural sales ability and passion for ACE’s mission has led the organization to deploy over $60 million to more than 950 small businesses, creating or saving more than 8,200 jobs.
 She was instrumental in developing multiple ACE financial products/programs and expanding the organization’s service area into Atlanta.
 Prior to joining ACE, Headley held various roles in banking over her career; she sits on the Green Chamber of the South Foundation Board and Capital Partners Certified Development Company Board.
 Sandy has a bachelor’s degree in business administration from the University of Central Florida.

 Chief Program Officer

 As Chief Program Officer of ACE, Luis Izaguirre oversees all business advisory services, place-based work and SBA Women’s Business Center projects.
 Izaguirre previously founded the Hispanic American Center for Economic Development (HACED) and spent 10 years promoting and encouraging Hispanic entrepreneurship helping more than 75,000 entrepreneurs who established 3,000 new businesses.
 He was the Hispanic Center for Financial Excellence Director at ClearPoint Financial Solutions where he helped develop financial advisory services for the Hispanic market in Georgia and expanded to a second location in Florida.
 Izaguirre has an impeccable reputation in the business community both locally and internationally.
 His awards include Outstanding Contributions and Commitment to Business and Community Outreach Award” by the Georgia Department of Economic Development; and “Top Fifteen Best Graduates” by the Golden Key National Honor Society.
 Izaguirre earned his B.A. and MBA from Georgia State University.